Declaration of State Office Closures in Middle and West Tennessee

-NASHVILLE, Tenn. – Due to expected hazardous weather and travel conditions in Middle and West Tennessee, including freezing rain, ice and snowfall, Gov. Bill Lee has closed state offices on Tuesday, February 16 in the following counties:
+Due to expected hazardous weather and travel conditions in Middle and West Tennessee, including freezing rain, ice, and snowfall, Gov. Bill Lee has closed state offices on Tuesday, February 16 in the following counties:

 · Bedford